Adopting a Functional Paradigm With Jupyter Notebooks

 Also, as you rewrite or delete cells, you might lose some critical parts of your pipeline.
 It can be head-scratching the next day when you run your cells with a fresh REPL and find pieces are missing.

-2. They Are Hard to Follow
+2. They are hard to follow

 While it can be clear as you are writing it, it may be obscure for other readers.
 Don’t be egotistical because the «other» can be you tomorrow or in three months when you really want to conduct this analysis again.